IRA and IIJA Funding Opportunities for Retail

 1.2.c Does your company use extended product systems?

 • Summary: Rebates for extended product systems.
-DOE will be offering rebates for an aggregate of up to $25,000 to purchase a qualified extended product system that is installed on or after October 1, 2021.
+DOE is offering rebates for an aggregate of up to $25,000 to purchase a qualified extended product system that is installed on or after October 1, 2021.

 • Timeline: Applications closed on December 15, 2023.